University of Glasgow

 6.3 Increases to certain tuition fees on programmes lasting more than one year.
 The University may increase the tuition fees applicable to home students on undergraduate programmes taking into account mandated rates set by SAAS.
 The University may increase the tuition fees applicable to home and rest of UK students studying on full-time postgraduate taught and postgraduate research programme each year, taking into account inflation and running costs (in the case of postgraduate taught programmes) and mandated rates set by UK Research & Innovation (in the case of postgraduate research programmes).
 The University may increase the tuition fees applicable to home and rest of UK students studying on externally funded part-time postgraduate programmes, where the funder increases the funding available to the University.

 6.4 You are personally responsible for paying your tuition fees and other charges.
-Even if you may have made arrangements with a student finance authority (for example SAAS) or third party sponsor to pay your tuition fees on your behalf, you remain personally responsible for payment if they do not pay your tuition fees.
-It is your responsibility to resolve any disputes you may have with your student finance authority or third party sponsor.
+Even if you may have made arrangements with a student finance authority (for example SAAS) or third-party sponsor to pay your tuition fees on your behalf, you remain personally responsible for payment if they do not pay your tuition fees.
+It is your responsibility to resolve any disputes you may have with your student finance authority or third-party sponsor.

-Details of how you can pay your tuition fees, including how to let us know about arrangements you have made with student finance authorities or third party sponsors, can be found on the University Website.
+Details of how you can pay your tuition fees, including how to let us know about arrangements you have made with student finance authorities or third-party sponsors, can be found on the University Website.

 6.7 What happens if you do not pay your tuition fees or other charges by the deadline for payment?
-If you do not pay your tuition fees or other charges before the deadline for payment and the University has not been able to make a repayment arrangement with you or you have missed 2 payments under such repayment arrangement, the University may:
+If you do not pay your tuition fees or other charges before the deadline for payment and the University has not been able to make a repayment arrangement with you or you have missed two payments under such repayment arrangement, the University may:

 (a) apply interest at a rate of 3% per annum (calculated on a daily basis) to the unpaid amount;